-Governor’s Office – News Release – Gov. Ige’s request for a Presidential Disaster Declaration for Kauaʻi Severe Storms and Flooding March 27-28, 2020 – approvedPosted on Jul 10, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige’s request for a Presidential Disaster Declaration for Kauaʻi Severe Storms and Flooding March 27-28, 2020 – approvedPosted on Jul 10, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige’s request for a Presidential Disaster Declaration for Kauaʻi Severe Storms and Flooding March 27-28, 2020 has been approved.
 The request was submitted on April 27, 2020.